 Fourth Church has a sister relationship with the First Presbyterian Church of Havana, Cuba, which hosts a group from Fourth Church for an annual mission trip there.
 Groups have also traveled to Guatemala, Honduras, Mexico, Cameroon, and Northern Ireland for mission trips.
 In Guatemala, Common Hope and CEDEPCA have served as hosts.
 Please see below for more information on Cameroon and Northern Ireland.

-Global mission is also supported through Fourth Church’s gift of $1 million towards the Joining Hearts and Hands campaign of the Presbyterian Church (USA).
-Joining Hearts and Hands is a denomination-wide effort, launched in 2002, in partnership with individuals, congregations, and presbyteries to raise $40 million for national church growth and the expansion of the PCUSA’s mission work abroad.
+Global mission has also been supported through Fourth Church’s gift of $1 million towards the Joining Hearts and Hands campaign of the Presbyterian Church (USA).
+Joining Hearts and Hands was a denomination-wide effort, launched in 2002, in partnership with individuals, congregations, and presbyteries to raise $40 million for national church growth and the expansion of the PCUSA’s mission work abroad.

 The $1 million gift to Joining Hearts and Hands was made from the church’s invested funds and contributed in the amount of $250,000 annually in 2012, 2013, 2014, and 2015.
 During the first two years, the pledge supported mission coworkers in such countries as Ghana, Cuba, Colombia, and Haiti.
 During the latter two years, the gifts supported the South Sudan Education and Peace Initiative.

 The World Mission and Social Justice Committee also allocates small grants to world mission projects each year.
 In 2019, Fourth Church financially supported the following programs: